In a simple and perfect world, the development of a project would proceed linearly, as shown in figure 1.

 Fossil tries to prevent forks.
 Suppose two programmers named Alice and Bob are each editing check-in 2 separately.
 Alice finishes her edits first and commits her changes, resulting in check-in 3.
 Later, when Bob attempts to commit his changes, fossil verifies that check-in 2 is still a leaf.
 Fossil sees that check-in 3 has occurred and aborts Bob's commit attempt with a message "would fork."
 This allows Bob to do a "fossil update" which pulls in Alice's changes, merging them into his own changes.
 After merging, Bob commits check-in 4 as a child of check-in 3.
 The result is a linear graph as shown in figure 1.
 This is how CVS works.
 This is also how fossil works in "autosync" mode.

 But perhaps Bob is off-network when he does his commit, so he has no way of knowing that Alice has already committed her changes.
 Or, it could be that Bob has turned off "autosync" mode in Fossil.
-Or, maybe Bob just doesn't want to merge in Alice's changes before he has saved his own, so he forces the commit to occur using the "--force" option to the fossil commit command.
+Or, maybe Bob just doesn't want to merge in Alice's changes before he has saved his own, so he forces the commit to occur using the "--allow-fork" option to the fossil commit command.
 For any of these reasons, two commits against check-in 2 have occurred and now the DAG has two leaves.

 So which version of the project is the "latest" in the sense of having the most features and the most bug fixes?
 When there is more than one leaf in the graph, you don't really know.
 So we like to have graphs with a single leaf.